 Straight razors are great because…

-- Higher initial investment on a good straight razor
+- The higher initial investment on a good straight razor

 It is the highest form of shaving that you can boast about to your friends.
 An icebreaker in conversations with the new people you meet.

-If you find this article useful please do share it with your friends in different social media platforms such as Facebook or Twitter.
+If you find this article useful, please do share it with your friends on different social media platforms such as Facebook or Twitter.